Rick97h/Rick97h/README.md

 - 👋 Hi, I’m @Rick97h
 - 👀 I’m interested in ...games and Jesus
 - 🌱 I’m currently learning ...use git
-- 💞️ I’m looking to collaborate on ...in develoment
+- 💞️ I’m looking to collaborate on ...develoment
 - 📫 How to reach me ...in this email rodrigueshike@hotmail.com

 <!---